-The Department also took part in the National Police Lip-Sync Challenge and created a video which has been viewed in excess of 570,000 times.
+In 2018, the Department took part in the National Police Lip-Sync Challenge and created a video which has been viewed in excess of 570,000 times.
 This video helped double the number of followers on the Department's social media platforms.